EntrustCorporation/cps/entrust.md

 The CA or RA ensures the registration of the DBA or tradename is valid.

-**EV TLS, EV Code Signing Certificates, and Verified Mark Certificates**
+**OV TLS, EV TLS, EV Code Signing Certificates, and Verified Mark Certificates**

 The CA verifies the Applicant has registered its use of the DBA or tradename with the appropriate government agency for such filings in the jurisdiction of its Place of Business.
-If a DBA or tradename is used, it will be included at the beginning of the organization field followed by the full legal organization name in parenthesis.
+If a DBA or tradename is used, it will be included at the beginning of the organization field followed by the full legal organization name in parenthesis, if required.

 #### 3.2.2.3 Verification of Country